-Taking part in this study may mean that you need to make more visits to the clinic or hospital than if you were getting the usual approach to treat the type of cancer you have.
+Taking part in this study may mean that you need to make more visits to the clinic or hospital than if you were getting the usual approach to treat your cancer.
 You may:

 - Have more travel costs.

 - Need to take more time off work.

 - Have other additional personal costs.